andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 the song's release, the label said 'no' to radio stations playing it with no explanation given."

-<h4 class="article-subheader">Any Day Now</h4>
 I'll use this last little tidbit to segue back into our story.
 Because the song that precedes Adkins's in our performance was sung by none other than Ronnie Milsap.
 Originally penned by Burt Bacharach, *Any Day Now*, opens Milsap's 1982 album *Inside*.
-In a stark juxtaposition to Adkins's objectifying anthem, Milsap tenderly sings about that hollow feeling you get deep down in your gut when you know your sweetheart will soon break your heart,
+In a stark juxtaposition to Adkins's objectifying anthem, Milsap tenderly sings about that hollow feeling deep down in your gut when you know your sweetheart is about to break your heart,

 <div class="text-muted fst-italic mx-3 mb-3">
 Any day now<br>